mmehmadi94/AI-for-business-ND/Project 2_Model_GoogleAutoML/README.md

 ## Project Overview

-In the previous project, you created the instructions needed to build a labeled dataset that distinguishes between healthy and pneumonia x-ray images.
-This dataset would eventually be used to build a product that helps doctors quickly identify cases of pneumonia in children.
-Remember that the goals of this product are to:

-In this project, we are going to take the next step and build the classification model that would serve as the backbone of this product.
-(Don't worry, there's no coding involved!)
-For this task, we will use Google AutoML, an automated machine learning tool that will allow us to build the model and host it in the cloud.
-In order to appreciate how training data impact models, we will build models with 4 variants of the dataset.
-This project is designed to test your ability to
+In this project, I build the classification model using [Google AutoML Vision platform](https://cloud.google.com/automl), an automated machine learning tool that will allow us to build the model and host it in the cloud.
+In order to appreciate how training data impact models, I've built models with 4 variants of the dataset.

-build a model using Google's AutoML Vision platform, and understand how properties of data impact performance of models.

 ## The Data

 It is used [Kaggle chest x-ray dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) for this project.

 ## The Four Parts of the Project